quorumcontrol/tupelo-docs/docs/whitepaper.md

 - $$T$$ - the previous tip being extended expressed as a (Chain Tree id, state hash) pair
 - $$C$$ - the current cycle, which determines both the set of active signers and their stake weights

 Upon receiving a `PROPOSE(B,T,C)` message the Signer validates the block by applying the transactions and checking that the resulting state matches the proposed new tip.
-The block will only be valid if the previous tip $$T$$ is equal to the canonical (last notarized) tip of the Chain Tree the current cycle as determined by the Signer’s clock is in in the range $$C*-1 … C+4$$.
+The block will only be valid if the previous tip $$T$$ is equal to the canonical (last notarized) tip of the Chain Tree the current cycle as determined by the Signer’s clock is in in the range $$C*-1 \ldots C+4$$.
 The owner’s signature over `(B,T,C)` is also validated against the public key stored in the chain tree.

 If the block is valid the Signer places it into a conflict set for $$T$$, transitions to the proposed state, and gossips a `PREPARE(B′,T,C,V,S)` message, where the components of the `PREPARE` message are:
 - $$B′$$ - the block the Signer is voting for in view $$V$$